imzqqq/chat/server/chat/python/api-spec/proposals/1711-x509-for-federation.md

 ### Improving support for the Perspectives model

-In principle, we could double-down on the Perspectives approach, and make an effort to get servers other than `chat.dingshunyu.top` used as notary servers.
+In principle, we could double-down on the Perspectives approach, and make an effort to get servers other than `chat.imzqqq.top` used as notary servers.
 However, there remain significant problems with such an approach:

 * Perspectives remain complex to configure correctly.
 Ideally, administrators need to make conscious choices about which notaries to trust, which is hard to do, especially for newcomers to the ecosystem.
-(In practice, people use the out-of-the-box configuration, which is why everyone just uses `chat.dingshunyu.top` today).
+(In practice, people use the out-of-the-box configuration, which is why everyone just uses `chat.imzqqq.top` today).

 * A *correct* implementation of Perspectives really needs to take into account more than the latest state seen by the notary servers: some level of history